VuKhoa23/WhereAndWhen/README.md

 - View all the trip: User can see all the trips (visited and unvisited).
 - View details of the trip: User can click on a trip to see the details of the trip.
   - User can edit the date, add notes and delete a trip in this tab.
   - If the user update a trip to a trip that already exists.
-The result will be the same like add a duplicate trip.
+The result will be the same like adding a duplicate trip.

 ## Files structure and what I did